kushhansagarwal/AirFQ/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Acknowledgements

+Some code from previous projects was reused, specifically:

+- Experience with the [AviationWeather.gov](https://www.aviationweather.gov/) API and a program to create wind charts

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.